 - Medical treatment or revascularisation (via angioplasty/stenting) may be considered for renovascular disease.

-- Wegener's granulomatosis (often presents with pulmonary haemorrhage and acute kidney injury).
+- Granulomatosis with polyangiitis - often presents with pulmonary haemorrhage and acute kidney injury.

 - Microscopic polyangiitis (formerly known as microscopic polyarteritis nodosa - pulmonary infiltrates and rapidly progressive glomerulonephritis (RPGN) with musculoskeletal/neuropathic/CNS abnormalities).

 - Churg-Strauss syndrome (allergic asthma and eosinophilia with associated renal impairment).

 - Polyarteritis nodosa (predominant arteritis without significant glomerulonephritis, may manifest as glomerulosclerosis in hypertensive patients).

 - The kidneys are often affected by the systemic autoimmune process of systemic lupus erythematosus (SLE).